 - Learning rate

 Click on Train Model after setting the values of the hyperparameters.
-This process will take a while depending upon the number of images and epochs.
+This process will take a while depending on the number of images and epochs.

 Important: During training, do not switch tabs as it will stop the training process.